jgalfaro/mirrored-QGANMAV/arxiv-paper/README.md

 community.
 However, to the best of our knowledge, its application to security needs more thought [6].

+#### 3) Security Games and Competitive Learning

+In [2], the authors propose a taxonomy to characterize the different types of attacks targeting AI-based security approaches, for example, machine learning classification and discrimination techniques taking security decisions.
+This taxonomy focuses on the techniques employed to identify malicious artifacts such as, messages, codes, program inputs and outputs.
+The work suggests to complement machine learning with gametheoretic security approaches, specially those in which the adversary may alter the training data.
+These observations have been widely repeated and extended in the information security literature [17].

+In this context, the principle of a security game amounts to quantifying the adversarial resources required to attack a system and the defensive capabilities of the latter.
+In this way, it is possible to determine optimal configurations to manage the risks of attacks as a quest for defender vs. adversary equilibrium.
+Along these lines, authors in [18] insists on the importance of using learning techniques with access to real time data.
+Outdated data increases the risk of making incorrect decisions by a defender [13].
+Data must be considered obsolete by a learning process at a certain point in time [4].
+The use of utility functions can be provided to formulate more realistic games.
+Such functions do not necessarily need to be under the classical computing realm.
+Extended machine learning functions relying on quantum techniques are expected [24].

+#### 4) The Quantum Advantage

+The time complexity of quantum search techniques are data size independent.
+Along the same line, quantum machine learning, i.e., the use of quantum computing for machine learning, has great potential because the time complexity of classification is independent of the number of data points.
+Schuld and Killoran investigated the use of kernel methods [25], that can be used for system identification, for quantum machine learning [24], [23].
+Encoding of classical data into a quantum state is needed.
+A similar approach has been proposed by Havlicek et al. [11].

+Schuld and Petruccione [24] discussed in details the application of quantum machine learning classical data generation and quantum data processing.
+A translation procedure is required to map the classical data, i.e., the data points, to quantum data, enabling quantum data processing, i.e., quantum classification.
+However, there is a cost associated with translating classical data into the quantum form, which is comparable to the cost of classical machine learning classification.
+This is right now the main barrier.
+The approach that will result in real gains is quantum data generation and quantum data processing, there will be no need to translate from classical to quantum data.
+Quantum data generation requires quantum sensing.

 ## III.
 FAKING AND DISCRIMINATING NAVIGATION DATA

 Using the Generative Adversarial Network (GAN) framework,